a-hassanzadeh-h/Website/README.md

 ### Installing

-This sections explains how to install necessary components to run the Angular App in a development enviroment.
+This sections explains how to install necessary components to run the Angular App in a development environment.
 Each section will explain how to install

 #### Node.js